olehmisar/haxilium/README.md

 })
 ```

 Now we can use `player.afk`, `setPlayerAfk(playerID: int, afk: bool)` and `playerAfkChange(player: PlayerObject)` in our code.
-We will catch player's message and if it is "afk" then we will toggle player's afk status.
+We will catch player's message and if it is `'afk'` then we will toggle player's afk status.
 After afk status is changed, all `playerAfkChange(player: PlayerObject)` callbacks will be called.
 We register one callback which will notify other players about someone is afk.

 _Don't use this code in your real project because there is a better solution using [commands](#add-commands)._
 ```js